 There are a number of factors that can improve employee engagement, such as open communication and feedback, recognizing employee achievements, providing engaging tech solutions for employees, and creating an inclusive culture.

-Integrating these factors into your business processes will help you create a positive workplace environment that encourages employee engagement.
+Integrating these factors into your business processes will help you create a positive workplace that encourages employee engagement.